Hospice Private Nursing

 • Early detection and diagnosis of Alzheimer’s disease and other dementia are essential for getting the best treatment and care possible.

-• 9 early symptoms of Alzheimer’s disease and other dementia are memory loss that disrupts daily life, difficulty planning or solving problems, difficulty completing familiar tasks, confusion with time or place, trouble understanding visual images and spatial relationships, new problems with words in speaking or writing, misplacing things and losing the ability to retrace steps, decreased or poor judgment, and withdrawal from work or social activities.
+• Nine early symptoms of Alzheimer’s disease and other dementia are memory loss that disrupts daily life, difficulty planning or solving problems, difficulty completing familiar tasks, confusion with time or place, trouble understanding visual images and spatial relationships, new problems with words in speaking or writing, misplacing things and losing the ability to retrace steps, decreased or poor judgment, and withdrawal from work or social activities.

 • If you notice these symptoms in yourself or a loved one, consult your doctor immediately.